Bullying and harassment in the legal profession

 - Workplace Environment Survey report

-The findings of a national survey of New Zealand lawyers conducted in April 2018 to assess workplace environments in the legal profession.
+The results of a national survey of New Zealand lawyers conducted in April 2018 by Colmar Brunton for the New Zealand Law Society to assess workplace environments in the legal profession.

 - Letter to the New Zealand legal profession from Law Society President Kathryn Beck